-From St David’s Hill to the Quayside, Princesshay shopping centre to Queen St Dining and all a stone’s throw from the Jurassic Coast; Exeter has a lot of appeal and is an increasingly popular place to live.
-The city is surrounded by beautiful countryside and extremely well connected by rail and road.
+Because of its appeal, many people want to move to Exeter.
+From St David’s Hill to the Quayside, Princesshay shopping centre to Queen St Dining and all a stone’s throw from the Jurassic Coast, the city is surrounded by beautiful countryside and extremely well connected by rail and road.

 The property – from medieval gothic townhouses to Edwardian and